Skip to content

 A review article analyzing the possible mechanisms for reduced severity of COVID-19 in paediatric patients.
 The debate about whether children have a lower rate of COVID-19 infection continues, but we do know that children are less severely affected (in contrast to other respiratory viruses).
 This is true even in paediatric patients with immune suppression or preexisting conditions, e.g. IDDM.
 What we don’t know is why.
 The authors look at the evidence for multiple hypotheses, but the two they favour are:

 1) Age-related endothelial damage and increased coagulability.
-This fits the clinical profile of COVID-19, which features endotheliitis, microthrombi, thrombotic complications and vasculitic skin manifestations.
-It could also explain COVID-19 being more severe in conditions which damage the endothelium, e.g. hypertension and diabetes.
+This fits the clinical profile of COVID-19, which features endotheliitis, microthrombi, thrombotic complications, and vasculitic skin manifestations.
+It could also explain COVID-19 being more severe in conditions that damage the endothelium, e.g., hypertension and diabetes.

 2) Age-related changes to the immune system.
 There is a decline in innate and adaptive immunity in the elderly compared with children who have not gone through this decline.
 The chronic proinflammatory state (predisposing to the cytokine storm seen in severe COVID-19) increases with age.
 Additionally, the authors hypothesize that the effect of chronic CMV infection on T-cells may explain the worsening of COVID-19 with age.